 “I’m very honoured to have been asked to become Patron of Warwick folk festival.
 I’ve been involved at the festival playing with many acts and with the Morris and I haven’t missed a Warwick in my lifetime!
 I really hope everyone enjoys the 2019 festival and I look forward to many more years to come at this brilliant festival.”

 Will is set to tour the Through the Seasons show again next spring with musical collaborators Benji Kirkpatrick and Ross Grant and storyteller Debs Newbold.

 He will also be touring once more with accordion maestro Eddy Jay but from July 25-28, 2019 there is only one place he will be – back in his home county as he takes up his patronship of Warwick Folk Festival.

 Since its humble beginnings in 1979, the annual Warwick Folk Festival has grown into one of the most highly regarded folk events on the UK festival calendar attracting fans from all over Britain and as far afield as the USA and Australia.
-The festival takes place at the Warwick School campus and as well as a wealth of music features comedy, crafts, dance and workshops.
+The festival takes place at the Castle Park in Warwick with a wealth of music features comedy, crafts, dance and workshops.